ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 ## Authenticating Remote URIs

 You can add dependencies to your `runtime_env` with [remote URIs](remote-uris).
-This is straightfoward for files hosted publicly, since you can simply paste the public URI into your `runtime_env`:
+This is straightforward for files hosted publicly, because you simply paste the public URI into your `runtime_env`:

 ```python
 runtime_env = {"working_dir": (